CivicTechWR/WRvotes/docs/resources/municipal-structure.md

 - Housing
 - Child Care
 - Seniors' Services
-- Transportation (Roads, Signals, Grand River Transit & ION)
+- Transportation (Regional Roads, Signals, Grand River Transit & ION)
-- Libraries in the townships
+- Library operations in the townships
 - Wastewater Treatment
-- Water Disribution
+- Water Supply
 - The Waterloo Region Airport

 #### City/Township Responsibilities

 Some of the prominent roles played by the cities and townships include:

-- Fire services (in the cities)
+- Fire services
-- Libraries in the cities
+- Libraries in the cities, library facilities in the townships
 - Most parks & recreation services
 - Parking
 - Building Inspections and Permits
 - Animal Control
-- Roads & Sidewalks
+- Local Roads & Sidewalks
 - Wastewater Collection
+- Water Distribution
 - Tax collection
-- Planning (this used to be a regional responsibility, but the provincial government changed this in the Bill 185, the 2024 [Cutting Red Tape to Build More Homes Act](https://www.ola.org/en/legislative-business/bills/parliament-43/session-1/bill-185)
+- Planning (this used to be a shared responsibility, but the provincial government changed this in the Bill 185, the 2024 [Cutting Red Tape to Build More Homes Act](https://www.ola.org/en/legislative-business/bills/parliament-43/session-1/bill-185)